mohatt/gatsby-plugin-advanced-pages/README.md

 ## Usage

-First, add the plugin to your `gatsby-config.js` file in order to activate it
+Add the plugin to your `gatsby-config.js` file in order to activate it

 ```javascript
 // gatsby-config.js